 Interdisciplinary artist Egor Kraft lives and works in Moscow and Berlin.
-Having acquired his basic education in Fine Arts in Swedish foundation Art School Gerlesborgsskolan, he continued studies in Arts & Digital Media at the Moscow Rodchenko Art School (BA), The Academy of Fine Arts in Vienna (MA), followed by an Central Saint Martin’s College of Art and Design in London (MA scholarship) and lastly ‘The New Normal’ Postgraduate research programme at Strelka Institute in Moscow.
+Having acquired his basic education in Fine Arts in Swedish foundation Art School Gerlesborgsskolan, he continued studies in Arts & Digital Media at the Moscow Rodchenko Art School (BA), The Academy of Fine Arts in Vienna (MA), followed by further studies at the Central Saint Martin’s College of Art and Design in London (MA scholarship) and, lastly, ‘The New Normal’ Postgraduate research programme at Strelka Institute in Moscow.
 He participated in The 5th and 2nd Moscow International Biennials for Young Art, 1st Ukranian Biennale ‘Arsenale’, Manifesta 10, Parallel Vienna and international exhibitions, screenings and festivals across Australia, Europe, South America, US and the UK.
 He was nominated the State Innovation Art Prize (New Generation), Kuryokhin Prize (Young Artist of the Year) and Creative Enterprise Award (University of Arts, London).
-His works are in private public collections.
+His works are in private and public collections.
 In 2017 he was included in the New East 100, a list of people, places and projects shaping our world today by London based Calvert Journal.

-Now materiality as a medium becomes an agent itself forming critical approach in media culture in the era of rapidly developing digital methods of art production, complexity and automation of the processes.
+Now materiality as a medium becomes an agent itself forming critical approach to media culture in the era of rapidly developing digital methods of art production, complexity and automation of the processes.
 The Content Aware Studies project is related to the study of the role of materiality in art, which expands the concepts of time, space, process and participation of the viewer and the creator in it.
-For such a reflection, we require not only a new set of methodological tools, but also research on the substantively lost culture and anthropological materiality by the means of modern technology.
+For such a reflection, we require not only a new set of methodological tools, but also a search on the substantively lost culture and anthropological materiality by the means of modern technology.